 - Be a U.S. or Indian citizen, or a U.S. permanent resident

-- Have completed an undergraduate or Bachelor’s degree before the start of the program on September 1, 2019
+- Have completed a Bachelor’s degree (or higher) before the start of the program on September 1, 2020

 While the program is highly competitive, development work is by nature interdisciplinary and requires teams with diverse skill sets.
-We strongly encourage interested candidates from all fields, disciplines and sectors to apply.
-We welcome applicants from a variety of backgrounds and levels of experience, both professionally and personally.
+We encourage candidates from all fields, disciplines and sectors to apply.
+We welcome applicants from a variety of backgrounds and levels of experience.

-Whatever their field may be, all candidates should demonstrate a deep interest, passion, and commitment to social and economic development in India.
+Whatever one’s field may be, a candidate should demonstrate a deep interest, passion, and commitment to social and economic development in India.
 Candidates must show humility and an eagerness to learn within a cross-cultural context.
 Ideal candidates possess strong professional skills, relevant volunteer or other practical experience, and applicable academic credentials or training.
-They show a potential for leadership and are entrepreneurial, innovative, and creative in finding solutions and navigating unknown environments.
+They show a potential for leadership and are entrepreneurial, innovative, and creative in finding solutions and navigating unknown organizational and cultural environments.

 Candidates must be flexible and adaptable, and possess exceptional ability to build meaningful relationships across cultures in the social development space.
-A sensitivity and ability to work with vulnerable communities, as well as humility and passion to acquire new skills informally and “learn by doing” while on the project, are essential.
+A sensitivity and ability to work with vulnerable communities, as well as humility and passion to acquire new skills informally and “learn by doing” while on the project, are essential for a successful Fellowship.

 Although proficiency in an Indian language other than English is not required to apply, it is encouraged.
 Language skills may be considered for suitable on-site placements.

 Fluency in English is required.
 It is not a requirement for Fellows to speak other local languages, however it is considered a valuable skill in the selection process and taken into consideration when placing Fellows with AIF partner organizations.
-If accepted into the program, Fellows may be eligible to receive some language training in a local language.
+If accepted into the program, Fellows may be eligible to receive some language training in a local language related to their project.

 The initial online application consists of information about a candidate’s educational and professional background and a series of short essay questions.
-The essay questions are designed to help us understand the knowledge, skills and qualifications that you would bring to the Fellowship.
-We also want to get to know you better and to find out what motivates you.
+The essay questions are designed to help us understand the knowledge, skills, and qualifications that a candidate would bring to the Fellowship.
+We also want to get to know candidates better and find out what motivates them.

-When planning your answers, emphasize your experience and qualifications most relevant to the Fellowship.
-If you are currently working full-time, you may wish to highlight any relevant professional experience.
-If you are a recent graduate, you may wish to focus on any relevant academic and volunteer experience.
-Think broadly about your experience and how it relates to the Fellowship.
-Use examples and avoid generalizations.
-For each question, be as specific as possible, drawing from your experience.
+When planning answers, candidates should emphasize any experience and qualifications that they feel might be relevant to the Fellowship.
+Candidates who are currently working full-time may wish to highlight any relevant professional experience.
+Soon-to-be or recent graduates may wish to focus on relevant academic and volunteer experience.
+Candidates should use examples and avoid generalizations, drawing from their experiences and being as specific as possible when answering the essay questions.

-After AIF reviews all online applications, long-listed candidates will be invited to an in-person interview held in major cities in the United States and India in the Spring (end of March/April), with a mixed panel of staff, Alumni and other AIF stakeholders.
-They will be asked to submit two references prior to the interview.
-Successful candidates will be notified of their qualification to the shortlist, enabling them to apply for individual projects in the Project Portal in May.
-AIF and its partner organizations will then interview candidates for each project.
-Based on these interviews and an assessment of which candidates have the strongest alignment of skills required for the projects, the final Fellowship class will be selected.
+After AIF reviews online applications, long-listed candidates will be invited to an in-person interview held in several locations in the United States and India in the Spring (end of March/April), with a mixed panel of staff, Alumni, and other AIF stakeholders.
+They will be asked to submit two references as well.
+Successful candidates will be notified of their qualification to the shortlist, enabling them to apply for individual Fellowship projects in the Project Portal in May.
+AIF and its partner organizations will then interview candidates for each Fellowship project.
+Based on these interviews and an assessment of which candidates have the strongest alignment of skills required for the projects, the final Fellowship cohort will be selected.
 Fellows will officially be admitted and offered a place into the program in June/July.
 The exact dates will be shared with finalists during the selection process.

 If you are identified as a short-listed candidate for the Fellowship, we will invite you to an in-person interview.
 Interviews are conducted in major cities in the U.S. and India in the Spring (end of March/April).
-Due to the competitive nature of the Fellowship with an acceptance rate of less than 2%, as well as the value that AIF puts on building a diverse and cohesive cohort, finalists are expected to appear to the interview in person.
-We do not offer Skype or phone interviews.
+Due to the competitive nature of the Fellowship, with an acceptance rate of less than 2%, as well as the value that AIF puts on building a diverse and interdisciplinary cohort, finalists are expected to appear to the interview in person.
+We generally do not offer Skype or phone interviews.

 AIF does not make travel arrangements for candidates coming to an interview, nor do we reimburse any expenses related to attending the interview.
 Candidates are expected to make their own arrangements and pay for all expenses incurred by attending the interview in person.

 AIF requires two references.
-You will be asked to submit your references only if you make it to the interview round.
-We will contact candidates and ask them to provide your references in the online application portal.
-They do not need to submit letters of recommendation.
-Instead, your references will be asked to complete an online form that evaluates your ability to succeed on the Fellowship.
-Your references should be able to address your work ethic, your cultural adaptability, your communication skills and work style, and your career goals.
-We request that you provide references familiar with you in a professional or volunteer setting and who were in a supervisory role to the candidate.
+Candidates will be asked to submit their references only if they make it to the interview round.
+AIF will contact candidates and ask them to provide your references in the online application portal (“FluidReview”).
+Candidates do not need to submit letters of recommendation.
+Instead, their references will be asked to complete an online form that evaluates a candidate’s ability to succeed on the Fellowship.
+References should be able to address a candidate’s work ethic, cultural adaptability, communication skills, work style, and career goals.
+AIF recommends that candidates select references who are familiar with them in a professional or volunteer setting and who were in a supervisory role to the candidate.
 Current students may also submit references from academic advisors or professors, if they cannot provide professional references.
 References can not be family, relatives or friends.

-During the selection process, we take note of the skill sets and interests of potential Fellows to match them with appropriate AIF partner organizations.
-Once selected, we ask finalists to apply for projects in the project application portal (“Project Portal”) opening in May.
+During the selection process, AIF takes note of the skill sets and interests of potential Fellows to match them with appropriate AIF partner organizations.
+Once selected, we ask finalists to apply for specific Fellowship projects in the project application portal (“Project Portal”) opening in May.
 The Project Portal will outline each project, describe the nature of the host organization, and provide details about required skills, roles, and responsibilities.
 Each finalist is able to apply for up to three projects.
 AIF and its partner organizations will interview candidates for each project, and make a decision about the final match.
-Fellows are officially being admitted into the program in July at the conclusion of the matching process.
+Fellows are officially being admitted into the program in June/July at the conclusion of the matching process.

 No, you can only apply for projects offered by pre-vetted AIF partner organizations.
-This is done to ensure that the organization aligns with AIF’s values, mission and policies, can demonstrate the need of hosting a Fellow for an eligible project, and will be able to provide the level of support expected by AIF in hosting a Fellow.
+This is to ensure that the organization aligns with AIF’s values, mission, and policies, can demonstrate the need of hosting a Fellow for a suitable Fellowship project, and will be able to provide the level of support expected by AIF in hosting a Fellow.